 Understanding the various elements used during social engineering helps people to spot the signs of a social engineering attack.

 Cybercriminals are always looking for ways to access sensitive information or manipulate a business process to harm.
 These harms vary, including Business Email Compromise (BEC) scams and malware infection.

 Both of these types of cyber attacks are on the increase: BEC scams cost global businesses more than $43 billion in the five years to 2021, with a 65% increase in losses between July 2019 and December 2021; research found that 71% of companies were victims of a malware malware attack in 2021.
 Sophisticated and complex social engineering scams are behind these increases.

 Social engineering exploits human behaviour, so individuals carry out actions that benefit the fraudster.
 In other words, fraudsters get individuals to do their dirty work for them unwittingly.
-The tactics used during a social engineering attack are based on manipulating behaviour, deception, and psychological tricks.
+The tactics used by scammers during a social engineering attack are based on manipulating behaviour, deception, and psychological tricks.
 This manipulation is helped by a lack of knowledge on behalf of the individual target.